HabanaAI/Setup_and_Install/dockerfiles/README.md

 ## Overview

-Welcome to Gaudi Dockers!

-This folder contains some Gaudi dockerfiles and docker_build.sh that can be used as reference to build docker images for Gaudi.
+This folder contains Gaudi dockerfiles and makefiles that can be used to build Habanalabs docker images for Gaudi.

 <br />